petipapagaj/sergeant/README.md

 * Provide help in release process to make sure the schema has been released as it is in repository
 * Generating schema version which is a snapshot of the actual state of the database
 * Created schema version can be connected to specific git commit by providing sha1
+* Ability to ignore objects from comparison by specifying the pattern

 ### Object types
 Sergeant validate any differences on the following object types